 Welcome to Longwater Tai Chi

 We have a broad curriculum and teach Tai Chi, its ancient sister art Qigong, and Meditation in various ways to suit different levels of interest and ability.
+Our main focus is to nourish the body, mind and spirit and lead you to a life of better health and wellbeing.
 Read more about our current classes and workshops.
 If you are a beginner and want to know what might suit you best, please visit our beginners page or contact us.